Barbara Ehrenreich: Career

 In 2000, Ehrenreich endorsed the presidential campaign of Ralph Nader; in 2004, she urged voters to support John Kerry in the swing states.

 In February 2008, she expressed support for then-Senator Barack Obama in the 2008 U.S. presidential campaign.

 In 2001, Ehrenreich published her seminal work, Nickel and Dimed: On (Not) Getting By in America.
 Seeking to explore whether people can subsist on minimum wage in the United States, she worked "undercover" in a series of minimum-wage jobs, such as waitress, housekeeper, and Wal-Mart associate, and reported on her efforts to pay living expenses with the low wages paid by those jobs (an average of $7 per hour).
 She concluded that it was impossible to pay for food and rent without working at least two such jobs.
-Nickel and Dimed became a bestseller and a classic of social justice literature.
+Nickel and Dimed became a bestseller and admirers regard the book as "a classic of social justice literature."

-Ehrenreich founded the Economic Hardship Reporting Project with one main purpose: support immersive reporting on the working poor, in the manner of Ehrenreich's own classic book Nickel and Dimed.
+Ehrenreich founded the Economic Hardship Reporting Project with one main purpose: support immersive reporting on the working poor, in the manner of Ehrenreich's own Nickel and Dimed.

 Filling in for a vacationing Thomas Friedman as a columnist with The New York Times in 2004, Ehrenreich wrote about how, in the fight for women's reproductive rights, "it's the women who shrink from acknowledging their own abortions who really irk me" and said that she herself "had two abortions during my all-too-fertile years".

 In her 1990 book of essays, The Worst Years of Our Lives, she wrote that "the one regret I have about my own abortions is that they cost money that might otherwise have been spent on something more pleasurable, like taking the kids to movies and theme parks."

 In 2005, The New Yorker called her "a veteran muckraker".